 Angel food cake is another popular summertime choice.
-Topped with whipped cream and served with fresh fruit or embellished with chocolate ganache and sprinkles for a party angel food cake, it is truly the epitome of light summer sweets.
+Topped with whipped cream and served with fresh fruit, it is truly the epitome of light summer sweets.
 So, can we turn our angel food cake into cupcakes without compromising the taste and texture?
 The answer, we discovered, is yes.

 Angel Food Cupcakes Details